lawl42/CISP-360/README.md

 # CISP360

-My homework solutions for CISP 360 which I took in the Fall 2016 semester.
+My homework solutions for the Folsom Lake Colleg course CISP 360 which I took in the Fall 2016 semester.